rajeshpp/MLOps/MLOps/MLOps_Project_LifeCycle.md

 - The data set used to evaluate the model in this step is called test data.
 - Depending on the problem type, evaluation technique varies.
   - **Regression problem**: Predictions are continuous values
-    - **Ex**: price of a house or sales in the next quarter
+    - **Example**: price of a house or sales in the next quarter
     - **KPIs** are: MAE, RMSE, and R-Squared.
   - **Classification**:
-    - **Ex**: Whether the machine will fail or not, multiclass like whether a person is old, middle aged, or young based on a photo.
+    - **Example**: Whether the machine will fail or not, multiclass like whether a person is old, middle aged, or young based on a photo.
     - **KPIs** are: Accuracy, Precision, Recall.
 - The goal of evaluation process is to find a balance between underfitting and overfitting.
   - **overfitting**: Model memorizes the data and gives best results on training data.
 But, the performance deteriorates when evaluated on the new data.